Md-Emon-Hasan/ML-Project-Image-Classifier-using-Flask/README.md

-Here's the full README text for the `Image-Classifier-using-Flask` repository:

----

 # Image Classifier using Flask

 Welcome to the **Image-Classifier-using-Flask** repository!
 This project is a web application built with Flask that classifies images into different categories based on a pre-trained machine learning model.
 The app provides a user-friendly interface for uploading images and receiving classification results.